Tom Clancy's Splinter Cell: Pandora Tomorrow: Windows version

-As with the original Splinter Cell, the Windows version is a port of the Xbox version and duplicated that version's user interface and gameplay.
-However, the Windows version can run at higher resolutions than the console versions.
-The "checkpoint" save system from the Xbox version was replaced with the ability to save a game at any time, and the controls were reworked to allow simultaneous use of a keyboard and mouse, with movement speed being controlled by the mouse wheel.
-None of the bonus content from the other versions is present on this version.
+As with the original Splinter Cell, development of the Windows version focused on being a port of the Xbox version, duplicating its user interface and gameplay.
+However, the Windows version was designed to run at higher resolutions than the console versions, with the "checkpoint" save system from the Xbox version being replaced with the ability to save the game at any time and the controls reworked to allow simultaneous use of a keyboard and mouse, with movement speed being controlled by the mouse wheel.
+None of the bonus content from the other versions was made present for Windows.